 We do not hold individual soldiers records or medal cards.
-If you are researching a Fusilier who served before 1920 you may be able to find their service record and/or medal card at The National Archives, the records have been digitised.
+If you are researching a Fusilier who served before 1920 you may be able to find their service record and/or medal card at The National Archives, if the records have been digitised.
 The National Archive also holds copies of the Battalion war diaries.
-Service documents for soldiers discharged to pension pre-1913 can be found at www.findmypast.co.uk, service papers and medal cards for the First World War (1914-1920) and are available on www.ancestry.co.uk
+Service documents for soldiers discharged to pension pre-1913 can be found at www.findmypast.co.uk, service papers and medal cards for the First World War (1914-1920) are available on www.ancestry.co.uk.

 Please be aware that many records were destroyed in the Blitz but be assured the Regimental Archive does NOT hold copies.